 2. Use magazine file holders as kitchen shelf organizers.

 Magazine file holders are smart ideas for kitchen storage and organization because they’re inexpensive and space savers.
 If you turn the holders on their side, you can vertically stack water bottles and canned goods.
-As your new cabinet organizers, holders can be plastic or coated paper in a variety of colors, designs, and sizes.
+As your new cabinet organizers, holders can come in a variety of colors, designs, and sizes.

 3. Install hooks for easy cabinet organizers.